• Skip to primary navigation

 Instructions

-• Combine condensed milk, table cream, sago pearls, and young coconut then mix well.
-Allow the texture to thicken by chilling in the refrigerator or freezer for a few hours.
+• Allow the texture to thicken by chilling in the refrigerator or freezer for a few hours.

-• Slice the firm gelatin into 1 inch cubes then combine with the condensed milk-cream-young coconut-sago mixture.
+• Slice the firm gelatin into ½ inch cubes and combine it with the creamy mixture.

-• Transfer to individual serving platters or cups then top with a scoop of vanilla ice-cream.
+• Transfer to individual serving platters or cups.
+You can also top it with a scoop of vanilla ice cream.
+Serve, share, and enjoy!

 Nutrition Information